PoisotLab/ms_straight_lines/manuscript.md

 create simulated data with the same properties as observations.
 Creating such a model involves two key components: a mathematical expression which represents the ecological process being studied, and a distribution which represents our observations of this process.
-Either of these components can capture our ecological understanding of a system, including any constraints on the quantities studied.
+Both of these components can capture our ecological understanding of a system, including any constraints on the quantities studied.
 Here we suggest a new perspective for a model of $L$ as a function of $S$.
 In our model described below, our distribution of observations